7 Health Benefits of Spirulina That You May Not Know About

 Spirulina is an organism that is extracted from blue-green freshwater algae and is consumed by people as a nutritional supplement.
 It is also sometimes called a Superfood because of its amazing health benefits.

-Spirulina Nutrition is rich in many important nutrients and antioxidants that are known to have positive benefits to our bodies.
+Spirulina Superfood is rich in many important nutrients and antioxidants that are known to have positive benefits to our bodies.

 In this article, you will read about the 7 most amazing but little-known health benefits of this plant-based Superfood.